Road tax: Norway

 Historically, cars in Norway were taxed annually according to an annual motor vehicle tax stipulated by the Norwegian Tax Administration according to the vehicle's type and weight class.
-The annual motor vehicle tax was replaced by the road traffic insurance tax which came into effect on the 1st of January 2018 and is paid through the yearly compulsory liability insurance for motor vehicles.
+The annual motor vehicle tax was replaced by the road traffic insurance tax which came into effect on 1 January 2018 and is paid through the yearly compulsory liability insurance for motor vehicles.